readyapi/cligenius/docs/tutorial/parameter-types/index.md

 ## Data conversion

-When you declare a *CLI parameter* with some type **Types** will convert the data received in the command line to that data type.
+When you declare a *CLI parameter* with some type **Cligenius** will convert the data received in the command line to that data type.

 For example: